Regulatory actions for Oct. 16, 2025

 Oct.
 16, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aptar, Scanogen.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Belite, Chiesi, Minovia, Transpire.

 Briefs